-Before applying, identify and gather appropriate PPE Perform hand hygeine prior to and after removing PPE. and perform hand hygiene.
+Before applying, identify and gather appropriate PPE and perform hand hygiene.

 - 1. Gown Fully cover torso from neck to knees, arms to end of wrists, and wrap around the back - 2.
 Shoe Covers Sit in chair and apply sanitary shoe covers.
-For a hands-free application, use a shoe cover dispenser. - Mask or Face Covering Secure ties or elastic 3.
-3. Gown - Unfasten ties and pull away from neck and bands over the ears or at the middle of head shoulders, touching only the inside of the gown.
-Turn inside out and roll into a bundle. and neck.
+For a hands-free application, use a shoe cover dispenser. - 3.
+Mask or Face Covering Secure ties or elastic bands over the ears or at the middle of head and neck.
 Fit snug to face and below chin. - 4.
-Shoe Covers Shoe covers are contaminated.
-For Goggles or Face Shields - Place over face and 4. hands-free removal, use a shoe cover removal eyes and adjust to fit. system. - Gloves Extend to cover wrist of isolation gown.
-5. 5.
-Mask or Face Covering - Do not touch front of mask.
-Grasp bottom, then top ties or bands and remove.
+Goggles or Face Shields Place over face and eyes and adjust to fit. - 5.
+Gloves Extend to cover wrist of isolation gown.